 Office of the Dean

-Please do not hesitate to contact me if you wish more information about the Humanities at Young Harris College.
-The Department chairs, listed on the faculty pages, will be delighted to talk with you as well.
-I wish you all the best as you continue your education.
+Please contact me if you wish more information about what the Division of Humanities has to offer.
+The department chairs and program coordinators will be delighted to talk with you as well.
+We are very happy that you are here.

 Dean, Division of Humanities